DM865/dm865.github.io/_posts/2020-05-16-examGuidelines.md

 You must have the video active and the main camera should have focus on your face, that must always be visible online at anytime during the examination.
+If you find it intrusive to reveal your personal surroundings, you can use a virtual background, available in Zoom – see the arrow next to the video icon.
+However, you should discuss and test this possibility earlier with the examiners in the trial on May 27.

 You might need to produce and show drawing and handwriting.
 For this, you should consider the solutions listed below: